Human Rights Initiatives

 Human Rights Due Diligence

 The Group understands that our corporate activities, including the supply chain, could have a direct or indirect adverse impact on human rights.
 Therefore, we follow the procedures outlined in the UN Guiding Principles on Business and Human Rights and exercise human rights due diligence.
 Specifically, we identify and assess the Group's activities that have or may have an adverse impact on human rights.
-Next, we seek to grasp the Group's human rights issues to prevent and mitigate the risk of adverse impact and to consider remedial measures.
-A follow-up assessment will be conducted to verify its effectiveness, and the process and the results will be disclosed.
+Next, we seek to grasp the Group's human rights issues to prevent and mitigate the risk of adverse impact and implement appropriate remedial measures.
+A follow-up assessment will be conducted to verify the effectiveness of the measures, and the process and the results will be disclosed for review by experts.
 We implement the above continuous process.

 In 2022, we with the support of Verisk Maplecroft* conducted an assessment to advance human rights due diligence.
 We have identified potential risk factors that can cause or contribute to human rights violations in our corporate activities.
 We have targeted three operations, namely, automotive logistics, oceangoing shipping (seafarers) and ship recycling (scrap workers), and assessed the risks of human rights violations in the countries or regions in which we operate these business activities.